 Methodology

-All coffees were purchased in the Austin, Texas, region from local Walmart and Target stores, as well as from Amazon, during the last week of March.
+All coffees were purchased in the Austin, Texas, region from local Walmart and Target stores, as well as from Amazon.
 Samples were prepared and tasted one at a time using a 12-ounce French press, following precise brew methods outlined by Epicurious.

 Best: Seattle’s Best Coffee House Blend Medium Roast

 Opening the bag released aromas of pipe tobacco, molasses, and spice, but without the acrid aromatic bite of other coffees.
-Swirling the brew in a cup, we could detect hints of caramel and citrus, and it was smoky and toasty on the palate with a touch of cocoa.
+Swirling the brew in a cup, we detected hints of caramel and citrus, and it was smoky and toasty on the palate, with a touch of cocoa.
 Makes me want to curl up with a good book on a rainy day as I sip and savor.

 The hot take: The closest in flavor to more expensive coffees like Starbucks Yukon Blend